Halo 5: Guardians: Plot

-Fireteam Osiris is deployed to the planet Kamchatka, occupied by Jul 'Mdama's Covenant faction, to retrieve the rogue Dr. Halsey amidst a battle between Covenant forces and Forerunner Prometheans.
-Halsey claims to have information on a series of devastating attacks on several human worlds.
-The team is successful in retrieving Halsey and eliminating 'Mdama.
-Elsewhere, the Master Chief leads Blue Team on a mission to secure a derelict ONI research station; the arrival of a Covenant fleet prompts Blue Team to scuttle the station instead.
-The Chief receives a cryptic message from Cortana, directing him to the planet Meridian.
-John is ordered to return to Infinity upon destroying the station, but he and Blue Team disobey orders and set out after Cortana.
+Fireteam Osiris is deployed to the planet Kamchatka to retrieve Halsey amidst a battle between Jul 'Mdama's Covenant and Forerunner Prometheans.
+The team kills 'Mdama and retrieves Halsey, who claims to have information on a series of devastating attacks on several human worlds.
+Elsewhere, Master Chief leads Blue Team on a mission to secure a derelict research station; the arrival of a Covenant fleet prompts Blue Team to scuttle the station instead.
+Master Chief receives a cryptic message from Cortana, directing him to Meridian, a human colony world.
+Master Chief is ordered to return to Infinity, but he and Blue Team disobey orders and set out after Cortana.

-Captain Lasky declares the rogue Spartans as AWOL; Halsey believes that Cortana's survival through the use of Forerunner technology makes her unpredictable and untrustworthy.
-Fireteam Osiris is sent to Meridian to bring in Blue Team.
+Captain Lasky declares Blue Team AWOL; Halsey believes that Cortana's survival through the use of Forerunner technology makes her unpredictable and untrustworthy.
+Fireteam Osiris is sent to Meridian to bring back Blue Team.
 On the planet, they find the colonists under attack by Promethean forces.
 Following Blue Team's trail, they encounter the Warden Eternal, a Promethean serving as Cortana's enforcer.
-After temporarily defeating the Warden, Osiris catches up to Blue Team, ordering them to stand down and return to Infinity.
-Chief bests Locke in hand-to-hand combat and flees with the rest of Blue Team as they board a Guardian, one of several colossal Forerunner constructs built as enforcers of entire worlds.
-Osiris barely escape the colony's collapse as the Guardian activates and disappears.
-The Guardian emerges on the Forerunner planet Genesis, where John and Cortana reunite.
-Cortana says that her terminal rampancy was cured by the same Forerunner technology that had saved her.
+After temporarily defeating the Warden, Osiris catches up to Blue Team, ordering them to stand down.
+Chief bests Locke in hand-to-hand combat and Blue Team boards a Guardian, a colossal Forerunner construct built as planetary enforcers.
+Osiris barely escape the colony's collapse as the Guardian emerges from underground and teleports away to the Forerunner planet Genesis, where John and Cortana reunite.
+Cortana says that her terminal condition was cured by the same Forerunner technology that had saved her.